2018 Missouri State Bears football team

 The 2018 Missouri State Bears football team represented Missouri State University in the 2018 NCAA Division I FCS football season.
 They were led by fourth-year head coach Dave Steckel and played their home games at the Robert W. Plaster Stadium.
 They were a member of the Missouri Valley Football Conference.
 They finished the season 4–7, 2–6 in MVFC play to finish in ninth place.

-Previous season

-The Bears finished the 2017 season 3–8, 2–6 in MVFC play to finish in a tie for eighth place.

 Preseason

 Preseason MVFC poll

 The MVFC released their preseason poll on July 29, 2018, with the Bears predicted to finish in ninth place.

 Preseason All-MVFC Teams

 The Bears placed three players on the preseason all-MVFC teams.